know-systemic-racism/ca-leas-data/README.md

 # California Law Enforcement Agencies
-This is a list of California law enforcement agencies that includes a link to their web presence.
+This is a list of California law enforcement agencies that we have gathered and curated for the purpose of finding and tracking policy manuals and military equipment inventories.